LaurentRosenfeld/Perl-6-Miscellaneous/Challenges-in-Perl6/Digital-clock.md

      222222  333333      444444  00  00      333333  00  00
      22          33  ::      44  00  00  ::      33  00  00
      222222  333333          44   0000       333333   0000

 [Jaldhar H. Vyas](https://www.braincells.com/perl/2019/10/perl_weekly_challenge_weeks_27-28.html) was away in a location with poor Internet access and therefore unable to complete the challenge in time.
 He nonetheless completed the challenge afterwards.
-His program uses a supply (a data type implementing a thread-safe, asynchronous data streamsed for multithreading anda thread-safe, asynchronous data streama thread-safe, asynchronous data streama thread-safe, asynchronous data stream used for concurrent programming) that fires every one second interval.
+His program uses a supply (a data type implementing a thread-safe, asynchronous data streams used for concurrent programming) that fires every one second interval.
 At that point it is "tapped" by calling the tick() subroutine which prints the correct time.

 ``` Perl6
 sub tick() {